-This Recommendation sets the current thinking of how to effectively implement regulatory policy in countries, based on over a decade of OECD experience.
+This Recommendation sets out the current thinking on how to effectively implement regulatory policy in countries, based on over a decade of OECD experience.
 "This Recommendation is the first comprehensive international statement on regulatory policy since the crisis", says Angel Gurría.

 English, PDF, 1,794kb